Smart meters vs home energy monitors: what's the difference?

 They come with an in-home display to show you exactly how much energy you're using in pounds and pence, in near real-time.

 This means no more time worrying about manual meter readings and estimated bills.
 Smart meters send accurate readings to your energy supplier, wirelessly and automatically, at least once per month.
+This near real-time monitoring can help households spot changes in energy use throughout the day and make small adjustments to reduce energy waste.
 Learn more about the accuracy of smart meters and how smart meters work.

 What is a home energy monitor?

 In contrast, smart meters are provided by your energy supplier at no extra cost to you.
-They can offer more information on your energy usage since you can get smart meters for both gas and electricity.
+They automatically send readings to your supplier and can help you monitor both gas and electricity use through an in-home display.

 How do home energy monitors work?